devu/BixBite/README.markdown

 <b>This is Beta release of AS3 port of Bixbite MVC framework.
 Use on your own risk.</b>

 Release log
-0.2.9 What's new
+0.4.4 What's new

-- documentation
+- documentation.
-- swc libraries
+- swc libraries.
+- performance tests.
+- examples of use.
+- The best framework for game developers and mobile platform in terms of performance and memory consumption.
+- self registered system, no boilerplate code.
+- Signal/Slot/Request notification system inspired by QT4
+- Signals are faster than native events
+- Send one signal to notify multiple Actos at the same time. (multicast)
+- Type safe API.
+- Completly loosely decoupled classes.
+- Less classes to get job done.
+- Smallest footprint, fully functional core has only 2.80 kb;
+- Faster execution of any part of the system.
+- Smallest startup lag.
+- Cleaner code.
+- Only 1 level of abstraction
+- ANMS - Application Nested Modular System - you can create number of small standalone apps and pull them into another application runs as modules.
+- MVC signal bus to make sure communication between actors is happening in correct order.
 - core as a micro architecture is ready and fully functioning, (not unit tested yet).
 - core has very small footprint.
-Just 3kb with all necessary classes to start.
+Less than 3kb with all necessary classes to start.
 - using just a core you can create your own branch or have own idea how you can use it.
-But from this point we have started creating branches you might pick up the one you prefer.
 - framework layer is completely independent from the core.
+Creates oportunity to have diferent framework implementations based on native display list, custom as well as Stage3D.

 - framework branches
 <b>Classic</b>
-There is few initial classes that let you built classic flash AS3 projects using Composite and Decorator pattern.
+There is few (3) initial classes that let you built classic flash AS3 projects using Composite and Decorator pattern.
 Composite pattern is being used to create nested views with a structure similar to what we know from Display List.
 Decorator pattern lets you work with native Display Objects inside any View.

 Planed for future releases
 - More detailed DOCS.
-- components - set of functioning triads MVC and accompanying signals, that perform some specific tasks, so you can easily add to your project.
-- examples, examples, examples.
+- more examples.
 - more branches of framework:

 <b>Framework Blit</b>